bonitasoft/bonita-doc/md/automating-builds.md

 To run the script:

 1. Check out the project to a directory in the Studio path.
-2. Delete the content of the `workspace` directory in your Bonita BPM Studio installation.
+2. Delete the content of the `workspace` directory in your Bonita Studio installation.
 3. Run the script.
 For example:
 ```bash
 ./BonitaStudioBuilder.sh -repoPath=/home/myBonitaRepoCheckedOut